-Australia's migration laws discriminate against people with disability, which can have a significant impact on new immigrants.
+Australia's migration laws discriminate against people with disability, which can have a significant impact on immigrants.
 The Act allows for people to be deported if they, or a family member, has or acquires a disability.
 This applies to non-residents and non-citizens.
 Even if the family member is a child born in Australia, the entire family can be ordered to leave under the Act.
+You can read more about this - and the story of a family affected by it - on ABC News.

-This means that new immigrants who have yet to attain permanent residency or citizenship are unlikely to discuss or declare if they or a family member have a disability as they risk deportation by doing so.
+This means that new immigrants who have yet to attain permanent residency or citizenship are unlikely to discuss or declare if they or a family member have a disability, as they risk deportation by doing so.
+It may also mean that people with disability from CALD communities might be underrepresented in statistics regarding disability.